 Hi!
 Welcome to Belgium!

 Home to the European Parliament, the European Commission, the European Council, and other European Union institutions as well as international organizations such as the NATO, Belgium has a friendly, cosmopolitan, and international society right in the heart of Europe.
 Belgium, one of the founding members of the European Union, also hosts world renowned higher education institutions.
-No matter you plan to study in Belgium a Bachelor's, Master's or PhD degree, or enroll in a summer study abroad program, the Belgian educational system is designed to provide students with a wide range of subjects and study opportunities.
-While the usual languages of instruction are French and/or Dutch, you will also find many degrees offered in English, German or any other foreign language that target international students.
+No matter you plan to study in Belgium a Bachelor's, Master's or PhD degree, or enroll in a summer study abroad programme, the Belgian educational system is designed to provide students with a wide range of subjects and study opportunities.
+While the usual languages of instruction are Dutch and/or French, you will also find many English taught degrees.

 In short, here are the reasons to study in Belgium: world-renowned universities, excellent opportunities for international networking, famously multicultural and multilingual cities, a host of regional cuisines and specialties, beautiful countryside, overall high quality of life, and, of course, those fantastic Belgian waffles.

-Belgium’s educational institutions, of which some date back to the middle Ages, are known worldwide for their outstanding academic reputation.
-They offer the broad range of study subjects from bioengineering to fine arts, from aeronautics to nuclear medicine.
+Belgium’s educational institutions, of which some date back to the Middle Ages, are known worldwide for their outstanding academic reputation.
+They offer the broad range of study programmes from bioengineering to fine arts, from aeronautics to nuclear medicine.
 There are three types of higher education institutions in Belgium: universities, universities of applied sciences and postgraduate training institutions.
-An ever growing number of institutions of higher learning provides programmes in English.
+In the Flemish Higher Education system Schools of Arts are integrated in the universities of applied sciences and arts.
+An ever growing number of institutions of higher learning provides programmes in English, mainly at master level, but also at bachelor level.
 The higher education system in Belgium is part of the so-called European Higher Education Area and comprises three ‘cycles’: the first encompasses Bachelor programmes, the second, Master programmes, and the third, PhDs.

-A student who has obtained a Bachelor degree can immediately supplement it with a second ‘cycle’ of studies, i.e. a master degree, consisting of at least 60 and in many cases 120 ECTS credits.
-Master programmes entail interaction between teaching and research and aim to provide students with advanced knowledge and skills in a specific field.
-The Master programme concludes with a dissertation.
-An Advanced master degree involves acquiring a specialised professional qualification.
-Advanced Master programmes are worth at least 60 ECTS credits and are rounded off with a Master’s dissertation, which forms an important part of their assessment.
+A student who has obtained a Bachelor's degree can immediately supplement it with a second ‘cycle’ of studies, i.e. a master's degree, consisting of at least 60 and in many cases 120 ECTS credits.
+Master's programmes entail interaction between teaching and research and aim to provide students with advanced knowledge and competences in a specific field.
+An Advanced master's degree involves acquiring a specialised professional qualification.
+Advanced Master's programmes are worth at least 60 ECTS credits.

-Meanwhile, a Postgraduate programmes aim, within the framework of further vocational training, to broaden and/or consolidate the skills acquired following a Bachelor or master programme.
+Meanwhile, a Postgraduate programmes aim, within the framework of further vocational training, to broaden and/or consolidate the skills acquired following a bachelor's or master's programme.
 A certificate is issued after a programme comprising at least 20 ECTS credits.
 Lastly, a PhD is the highest qualification awarded by universities in Belgium.
-As well as preparing for their thesis, PhD students take a PhD training programme in order to acquire additional skills that could be useful in their subsequent career in academia or elsewhere.
+As well as preparing for their thesis, PhD students take a PhD training programme in a doctoral school in order to acquire additional competences that could be useful in their subsequent career in academia or elsewhere.
 Belgium is a popular destination for International students.
-Educational standards in Belgium are high, and 7 Belgian universities recently featured in the Global Top 400 of the Times Higher Education World University Rankings 2015-2016, of which 4 are in the Top 200 – the highest of which are KU Leuven ranked 35 and Ghent University ranked 118
+Educational standards in Belgium are high, and 8 Belgian universities recently featured in the Global Top 400 of the Times Higher Education World University Rankings 2022, of which 3 Flemish Higher Education institutions are in the Top 200 – the highest of which are KU Leuven ranked 42 and Ghent University ranked 96.

 Belgium’s capital has often called the ‘Capital of Europe’, due to the many international organizations that call Brussels home.
 Since World War II, it has become the administrative center of organizations including the European Union (EU), the North Atlantic Treaty Organization (NATO), the World Customs Organization and EUROCONTROL, to name only a few.
 So, if you intend to study politics, international relations or perhaps translation studies, Brussels is probably your go-to Belgian city.